 Thanks for the help Dad, there is nothing like being 70 feet in the air and having the presence of your wisdom and friendship, I knew you were with me because it all went very smoothly like it was planned and indeed it was, in the making for 2+ years.
 You would have been 91 years old on this day 12-6-2012, Happy Birthday anyway!
 From all of us here at the W9DDH household and of course Charlie and Jan as well.

-THE LIGHTED CROSS IS FROM ME TO YOU-SO YOU KNOW WE ARE KEEPING YOUR SPIRIT ALIVE!!
+THE LIGHTED CROSS IS FROM ME TO THE BOTH OF YOU-SO YOU KNOW WE ARE KEEPING YOUR SPIRITS ALIVE!!

 WE LOVE YOU AND MISS YOU!!

 The new antennas are up!!

 Tower number 1 now is the home of a Opek UVS-300 VHF-UHF omni on top, right below that is a Cushcraft 124WB wideband boomer for 2 meter FM work, on the bottom is an Arrow 52-4S 6 meter for SSB.